Tarak (film): Casting

 After having worked with successful stars like Shiva Rajkumar, Puneeth Rajkumar and Vijay Raghavendra, Prakash had planned to work with Darshan and approached him with a new family entertainer script for which the actor readily agreed.
 His brother-in-law, K. S. Dushyanth, was ready to finance the project for the third time after Milana and Shree.
 Actress Sruthi Hariharan was approached to play one of the two female leads in the project.
 Newcomer Rashmika Mandanna was selected to play the second female lead role even before the release of her debut film, Kirik Party.
 Citing dates issues, Rashmika opted out from the project and Shanvi Srivastava was replaced in her place.
 Veteran actors Devaraj and Sumithra were selected to play the parent roles.

 Soundtrack

 Arjun Janya has composed the songs and the soundtrack.
 Soundtrack consists of 6 songs.
 V. Nagendra Prasad, Jayanth Kaikini and Hari Santhosh have penned the lyrics.

+Release

+The first look of the film was released on 30 March 2017 and the film was released on 29 September 2017.

+Reception

+A. Sharadhaa of The New Indian Express rated the film 3.5/5 stars and wrote, "The film is slow in parts and the second half is where the drama sets in.
+This moving story is well told but the comedy could have been better handled.
+There are times when a director tailors a film for a star but, in Tarak, Darshan remains a director’s actor."
+Sunayana Suresh of The Times of India gave the film 3/5 stars and wrote, "This film might not be the regular masala fare that Darshan fans are used to, but the sentiments and story are something different for them, which is definitely worth a watch.
+It could have had some deft editing to make it a more crisp tale, but that can be pardoned since there is no excessive jingoism".

+Shyam Prasad S. of Bangalore Mirror gave it 2.5/5 stars and wrote, "Tarak could have been a much better film with the same story only if the scenes were crafted and presented convincingly.
+Except for a scene in the first half and a few towards the end of the film, it does not happen.
+There are also some unnecessary and silly scenes stuffed into the film.
+Each of these involves Kuri Pratap.
+The comedy track is unfit in any film."
+Shashiprasad S. M. of Deccan Chronicle wrote, "The first half of Tarak is just an ‘International show’ which barely takes off until post interval.
+Further, there is hardly any excitement in it [...]
+Nothing great or new but a watchable family drama."
+Karthik Keramalu of The News Minute wrote, "Tarak works well in parts because of the grandfather-grandson story, but should ideally have been edited to cut out all the unnecessary bits around this."